entando/entando-docs/vuepress/docs/next/tutorials/consume/mt-cds.md

 kubectl scale deploy/YOUR-APP-NAME-deployment --replicas=1 -n YOUR-NAMESPACE
 ```

 5. Go to the home page of the Entando Application.
-Any images (e.g. the icons on the home page) or other static resources should be served from the CDS_PUBLIC_URL.
+Any images (e.g. the icons on the home page) or other static resources should be served from the `CDS_PUBLIC_URL`.